MiriamSchirmer/trauma-language/README.md

 | **PTSD Subreddit (PTSD)** | Post-Traumatic Stress Disorder (PTSD) subset of the Reddit Mental Health Dataset. | 1,200 samples (trauma: 47.19%)                | (1) α = .63<br>(2) F1 = .77 |
 | **Counseling Dataset**    | Queries submitted by users seeking advice, with answers provided by professionals. | 1,200 samples (trauma: 8.16%)                 | (1) α = .69<br>(2) F1 = .95 |
 | **Incel Dataset**         | Posts from the Incel online forum *incels.is*.                              | 300 samples (trauma: 2.67%)                   | (1) α = .43<br>(2) F1 = .78 |

+Annotator agreement (AA) was calculated (1) among crowd workers (Krippendorff’s α) and (2) for the crowd worker majority vote vs. the expert vote (Binary F1).
+See the full description in the [paper](https://aclanthology.org/2024.findings-emnlp.773/).